 (1) when considering whether or not to refer the new allegation to the fitness to practise committee, have regard to the original allegation6; and

-(2) may refer both the original allegation and the new allegation to
+(2) may refer both the original

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.